Legado:Namuli is Legado’s flagship program working with the communities encircling Mount Namuli, Mozambique, a key

-Legado was born in Mozambique on Mount Namuli, a sky island which rises sharply in the air straight from the plains.
+Legado was born in Mozambique on Mount Namuli, a sky island which rises sharply out of the plains.
 Because it is not attached to a mountain chain, Mount Namuli provides habitat to unique species, flora and fauna and is also the ancestral home to the Lomwe people, holding significant cultural, social and economic influence in the lives of millions.

 Decades ago, the communities encircling Mount Namuli lived in harmony with the mountain.
 However, poverty, climate change and growing populations have pushed communities to seek resources and arable land further and further up the mountainside.
 Unsustainable natural resource use and agricultural practices were threatening the mountain’s unique biodiversity—specifically through the conversion of forests and grasslands for subsistence and local market agriculture.
 This threat to biodiversity also posed a significant threat to the long term well-being of the local communities.

-Biologists and conservationists from around the world have identified Mount Namuli as a global hotspot: a place of critical biodiversity.
-Despite the fact that Namuli is designated as a Level 1 Priority Key Biodiversity Area by the Critical Ecosystem Partnership Fund, an Important Bird Area, an Important Plant Area, and an Alliance for Zero Extinction site.
+Biologists and conservationists from around the world have identified Mount Namuli as a global conservation priority.
+It is designated as a Level 1 Priority Key Biodiversity Area by the Critical Ecosystem Partnership Fund, an Important Bird Area, an Important Plant Area, and an Alliance for Zero Extinction site.
 Read the latest scientific publications about Mount Namuli’s unique biodiversity on our resources page.